How to

 Creating the project structure with Yeoman

-2. Install official Yeoman web app generator which sets up gulp as the build toolnpm install -g generator-gulp-webapp
+- Install the official Yeoman web app generator which sets up Gulp as the build tool

 Once you select your preferences, hit enter to begin the download of the required tools and dependencies.
 If there are any front-end dependencies such as jQuery, those will also be installed using Bower in this step.

-Finally Yeoman will generate you the following project structure.
+Finally, Yeoman will generate the following project structure.

 Overview of the Project Structure